 When it comes to manway gaskets, we want to keep things simple, introducing them as the small sealing ring found in hatches/openings that are constructed for large tanks.
-Openings which give people access to the inside of the aforementioned tanks and vessels.
+Openings give people access to the inside of the aforementioned tanks and vessels.

 The types of tanks we mean include the large tankers which are used for filling and storing liquids — those used within the food, beverage, dairy and pharmaceutical industries.